Nova Scotia mass shooting inquiry heavily criticises police response

 The independent inquiry was launched following fierce criticism of the police response to the shooting.

-The inquiry released its final report on Thursday.
+A final report of the inquiry was released on Thursday.

 "Our recommendations call for transformative change, they call for collaboration, they call for leadership," said Michael MacDonald, chair of the Mass Casualty Commission charged with overseeing the inquiry.

-The 3,000-page document outlines recommendations aimed at preventing a similar mass casualty event from occurring in the future.
+The 3,000-page document outlines recommendations that call for a fundamental change to Canada's federal police force to prevent a similar mass casualty event from occurring in the future.

-It criticises the Royal Canadian Mounted Police (RCMP) for failing to act on previous red flags related to the gunman, its lack of preparedness for a mass casualty event, its response to the shooting and the police's communication with the public during and after the shooting.
+It criticises the Royal Canadian Mounted Police (RCMP) for failing to act on previous red flags related to the gunman, its lack of preparedness for a mass-casualty event, its response to the shooting and the police's communication with the public during and after the shooting.

+"Many red flags about (the gunman's) violent and illegal behaviour were known by a broad range of people, and have been brought to the attention of police and others over a number of years."
+Mr MacDonald said.

-The report said police discounted eyewitnesses who said the gunman was posing as an RCMP officer, and they "seriously understated the threat" presented by the gunman to the public.
+The report added that police discounted eyewitnesses who said the gunman was posing as an RCMP officer as the shooting unfolded, and they "seriously understated the threat" presented by the gunman to the public.

+The commissioners said it is important that the RCMP implement their recommendations.

+"Canadian society is at a critical juncture with respect to the future of policing," commissioner Leanne Fitch said.

-Police first responded to the shooting around 10 p.m. local time on 18 April, 2021 at a quiet cul-de-sac in the small seaside community of Portapique.
+Police first responded to the shooting around 10 p.m. local time on 18 April, 2021 at a quiet cul-de-sac in the small, seaside community of Portapique.

 The gunman, Gabriel Wortman, first attacked his partner, Lisa Banfield, who managed to escape.

-He then went on to kill 13 people and burn down several houses, including his own.
+He went on to kill 13 people in the area and burn down several houses, including his own.

 Wortman, who was driving a replica of an RCMP cruiser, managed to remain undetected overnight by police.
 The next day, he killed nine more people, including a pregnant woman and an RCMP officer.

 The rampage ended when the gunman was fatally shot by two RCMP officers at a gas station located more than 90km south of where the shooting began.
+Cst Heidi Stevenson with the RCMP died during the confrontation with the gunman.

-The inquiry heard from more than 200 witnesses between February and September 2022.
+The inquiry heard from more than 200 witnesses between February and September 2022, including survivors and families of victims.

+Testimony revealed that the RCMP were notified the gunman had a fake police car during the first 911 call at around 10:00 p.m. local time.
+Despite this, police only warned the public about the replica cruiser 12 hours later on Twitter.

+Families of some of the victims said the police car caught their loved ones unaware.